Majuli's Neo-Vaishnavite Satras Nominated for UNESCO World Heritage Status

 The Government of India has officially nominated the Neo-Vaishnavite Satras of Majuli for inclusion in the UNESCO World Heritage List.

-- Majuli's Satras have been nominated for UNESCO World Heritage status.
+- Majuli's Neo-Vaishnavite Satras nominated for UNESCO World Heritage status by the Indian Ministry of Culture.

-- Majuli is the world's largest inhabited river island, located in the Brahmaputra river.
+- Majuli is the world's largest inhabited river island, located in Assam on the Brahmaputra River.

 How This Topic is Tested in Competitive Exams